-Teams are the building blocks of any organization in the world of product solutions.
-The success of an organization greatly depends on the performance of its teams.
+Product teams are the building blocks of any organization in the world of product solutions.
+The success of an organization greatly depends on the performance of its product teams.
 Creating and sustaining highly effective teams is not only about hiring the best people, but also about providing the right environment for individuals to effectively work together to drive outcomes that are much greater than the sum of the individual contributions.

 At HatchWorks, we take the onus of building the right culture that helps our teams to thrive.
 We do this by focusing on the following:

 - Culture of Positivity